In this article, you’ll find answers to questions like:

 By two to three months, we expect babies to hold up their heads; by six months, to hold their own bottle.
 Every day we proudly post on social media new acts of independence.
 Our eyes dance with pride when they learn to go potty, tie their shoes and recite their ABCs.

-“Children begin learning life skills very early, but parents underestimate how much they can learn and how soon,” says Dorothea Daniels, coordinator of Wyman’s Teen Outreach Program at Children’s Home Society in West Palm Beach.
+“Children begin learning life skills very early, but parents underestimate how much they can learn and how soon,” says Dorothea Daniels, former coordinator of Wyman’s Teen Outreach Program, known as TOP, at Children's Home Society of Florida in West Palm Beach.
 “Parents also tend to limit what kids and teens are exposed to because of their own discomfort with certain subjects, and this is detrimental to them in the long run.”

 Cassandra Harris, a business owner and mother of two says, “I could shop, cook, clean, travel and take care of my little brother when I was 12.
 Now kids can’t even think for themselves with today’s ‘smother mothers’ doing everything for them.